London Gallery Weekend

 Our website may contain links to other sites, including via our social media buttons.
 While we try to link only to websites that share our high standards and respect for privacy, we are not responsible for the content, security, or privacy practices employed by other websites and a link does not constitute an endorsement of that website.
 Once you link to another website from our website you are subject to the terms and conditions of that website, including, but not limited to, its internet privacy policy and practices.
 Please check these policies before you submit any data to these websites.

 Certain features of our site will allow for social networking.
-You should ensure when using these features that you do not submit any personal data that you do not want to be sent, collected or used by other users, such as profile details or e-mail address.
+You should ensure when using these features that you do not submit any personal data that you do not want to be sent, collected or used by other users, such as your profile details or email address.

 9. Cookies and similar technologies

 Cookies are small data files that allow a website to collect and store a range of data on your desktop computer, laptop or mobile device.
-We use cookies and similar technologies (e.g., tags) on our website to distinguish you from other users, helping us to personalise and improve your experience of our website and London Gallery Weekend.
+We use cookies and similar technologies (e.g. tags) on our website to distinguish you from other users, helping us to personalise and improve your experience of our website.

 We use cookies to:

-•measure the effectiveness of our marketing communications, for example by telling us if you have opened a marketing email that we have sent you, and
+• Measure the effectiveness of our marketing communications, for example by telling us if you have opened an invitation or mail out we have sent you

-•help us compile data about site traffic and site interaction so that we can offer better site experiences and tools in the future.
-We may use trusted third-party services, like Google Analytics, that track this information on our behalf
+• Help us compile data about site traffic and site interaction so that we can offer better site experiences and tools in the future such as trusted third-party services, like Google Analytics, that track this information on our behalf

 Some cookies are necessary so you should not disable these if you want to be able to use all the features of our website.
 You can disable cookies but this may affect your full experience of the website.